jasonmzx/jasonmzx/README.md

 ## Hey!
 I'm Jason Manarroo,
-* I'm born and raised in Toronto, Canada 🇨🇦 and always been very interested in Computer Systems, from the electrical level, all the way up the stack!
+* Grew up in Ontario Canada, and always been very interested in Computer Systems, from the electrical level, all the way up the stack!

 - Currently attending [Ontario Tech University](https://ontariotechu.ca/) persuing [Software Engineering](https://ontariotechu.ca/programs/undergraduate/engineering/software-engineering/index.php) at the undergraduate level.
 I'm currently going into my **final year (Y4)**